Dharmagarage

 Utrecht & Digital Open Dharma

-Welcome to the Dharmagarage – an online home for practicing meditation together in an open and collaborative way.
+Welcome to the Dharmagarage – a home for practicing awakening together in an open and collaborative way.

-We are an international, online community of academics and practitioners who have explored a wide range of practices and since Dharmagarage was started in 2019, our own flavour of Dharma emerged; combining deep embodiment, rich imagination, radical inclusivity of all experience, joyful darkness and profound connection.
+Since it was started in 2019, the Dharmagarage’s own flavour of dharma emerged, combining deep embodiment, rich imagination, radical inclusivity of all experience, joyful darkness, and profound connection.

 The Dharmagarage was started in Utrecht, the Netherlands, by Joost Vervoort.
 All the artwork on the website was also created by Joost.

-The Dharmagrage is a home for silent and guided meditation as well as group discussions and explorations.
+The Dharmagarage has hosted many hours of silent and guided meditation, as well as group discussions and explorations.

-Joost has guided many sessions, opening up different aspects of the depths of experience in fun and explorative ways.
+Joost has recorded some of his guided sessions.
+He opens up different aspects of the depths of experience in fun and explorative ways.

 You can listen to recorded meditations here